pkuqiwang/nifi_lab/README.md

 	 	}
 }
 ```
-- Step 7: Add a funnel processor to the canvas and connect ReplaceText to it
+7. Add a funnel processor to the canvas and connect ReplaceText to it

 #### Questions to Answer
 1. What does a full RSVP Json object look like?